 - The safety-net population accounted for 83% of community clinic visits.
 Most of the funding for this care came from Medi-Cal, which funded 68% of community clinic visits, and provided 79% of the clinics' net patient revenue.

 - While insurance coverage of the safety-net population increased from 21% to 24% from 2013 to 2014, access to care may continue to be a problem.
 Those who access safety-net providers reported more difficulty finding providers who accepted new patients or their insurance relative to the non-safety-net population.

 - Californians in the safety net were less likely than those outside the safety net to have a usual source of care, less likely to access preventive care, and more likely to delay care.

 - The safety-net population spent more money out-of-pocket for health care as a percentage of income (3.1%) than the non-safety-net population (1.6%).
 In addition, third-party payer spending for the safety-net population was one-third of the amount spent on the non-safety-net population.

-The full report, as well as previous versions, is available as a Document Download.
+The full report, all the charts found in the report, as well as previous versions, is available as a Document Download.